José A.F.O. Correia

 José A.F.O.
-Correia (born 18 July 1984) is a Portuguese researcher, professor and engineer.
+Correia (born 18 July 1984), also known as José António Correia, is a Portuguese researcher, professor and engineer.

 Biography

 José A.F.O.
-Correia, also known as José António Correia, is a researcher in fatigue, structural integrity and fracture mechanics at the University of Porto of Porto, Portugal, since 2019.
+Correia is a researcher in fatigue, structural integrity and fracture mechanics at the University of Porto of Porto, Portugal, since 2019.
 He is invited professor at the University of Coimbra, Portugal, since 2016.
 He is also guest teacher at the Delft University of Technology, Netherlands.

 In 2007, José A.F.O.
 Correia is graduated in Civil Engineering at the University of Trás-os-Montes and Alto Douro (Portugal).
 In 2009, he obtained the Master Science in Civil Engineering in the Structural Mechanics area at the University of Trás-os-Montes and Alto Douro (Portugal).
 He is also a specialist in steel and mixed constructions by the University of Coimbra, Portugal (2010).
 After that, he completed his Ph.D. in Civil Engineering – Structures at the University of Porto (Portugal), in 2015.